April 26, 2018 | Write: Leo Lagos (ladiaria)

 Yes, we developed a biomaterial that contains drugs approved by the FDA [Food and Drug Administration, the United States body that regulates, among other things, medicines] that, once you turns on a light, it melts.
 Then one injects it into the patient’s blood, as it does now, and circulates throughout the body.
-By directing a concentrate light from the outside on the tumor, the light with a precise wavelength that can penetrate the tissues without damaging them, the material melts and the drug is released only there.
-This prevents a lot of adverse reactions, such as damage to the gastrointestinal tract, hair loss, and pain, since anti-cancer drugs are very toxic.
+By directing a concentrated light from the outside on the tumor, a light with a precise wavelength that can penetrate the tissues without damaging them, the material melts and the drug is released only there.
+This prevents a lot of adverse reactions, such as damage to the gastrointestinal tract, hair loss and pain, since anti-cancer drugs are very toxic.
 We published this work last month.

 How does it feel to develop a material that can change the way cancer is treated?

 We have to be realist.
 I will be happy when I receive the first letter from a patient, but we are not close to that yet.
 One of the problems with science is that great papers are published every month, and that can deceive many people.
 This has not yet been tested in humans.
 I am an optimist, but one of my greatest fears is that when reading these things you think that this is something that can be accessed immediately.
 When the mouth ulcer patch went on sale, I began to receive letters from patients who felt relieved, told that they could sleep and eat, and that, to me, is the greatest recognition a scientist can get.